whzard/punybuf/docs/Language.md

 That's it.
 Over time though, your application will probably need to extend its protocol to support new features.
 Unless you can guarentee that both ends of a Punybuf RPC channel will stay up-to-date, you might need to support outdated clients.
 There are two ways to do this.

 ## Extensions
-Exitensions allow adding more fields to already existing structs and adding variants to already existing enums.
+Extensions allow adding more fields to already existing structs and adding variants to already existing enums.

 ### Extending structs
 By default, all structs are extensible.
 Internally, that just means they have an extra [`UInt`](./BinaryFormat.md#uint) at the end, representing the size in bytes of the extensions, so that outdated clients can skip over the unsupported extensions.